cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 With tokens such as [JSON Web Tokens (JWT)](https://jwt.io), the client obtains a token from a trusted third party, included in service requests to verify identity.
 As the request with the Identity Token travels across the endpoints, the identity attributes can be easily read by Policy Enforcement Points, allowing them to control access along the way.

-CNCF projects related to token-based identity include [Dex](https://dexidp.io/) (an OIDC identity and OAuth 2.0 provider), [Keycloak](https://www.keycloak.org/) (Identity and Access Management), and [SPIFFE and SPIRE](https://spiffe.io/) (a universal identity control plane suitable for managing identities in a multi-cloud environment).
+CNCF projects related to token-based identity include <!-- cspell:disable -->[Dex](https://dexidp.io/) (an OIDC identity and OAuth 2.0 provider), [Keycloak](https://www.keycloak.org/) (Identity and Access Management), and [SPIFFE and SPIRE](https://spiffe.io/)<!-- cspell:enable --> (a universal identity control plane suitable for managing identities in a multi-cloud environment).

 Best practices for JWT Tokens include verifying the signature, expiration, issuer, audience, and scope claims.